when-harry-met-sally/prompt-pop/README.md

 ## Features
 - Opens your current shell buffer in Neovim within a Tmux popup.
-- Allows customization of the Neovim command and the temporary file path using environment variables.
+- Allows customization of the Neovim command and the file path using environment variables.
 - Easy to install and configure.

 ## Installation